datastax/spark-cassandra-connector/doc/2_loading.md

 ### Reading primitive column values

 You can read columns in a Cassandra table using the get methods of the `CassandraRow` object.
 The get methods access individual column values by column name or column index.
 Type conversions are applied on the fly.
 Use `getOption` variants when you expect to receive Cassandra null values.

 Continuing with the previous example, follow these steps to access individual column values.

+#### Example Accessing the values within a CassandraRow

 Store the first item of the rdd in the firstRow value.

 ```scala